 Term Definition Access In person.
 Capability level 2-4 hospitals without senior clinicians on site may attest that birth suite shifts can access a senior clinician by using a technology within the hospital's escalation policy timeframe, after identifying an abnormal CTG requiring escalation.
 Birth suite shifts The segments of time within a 24-hour cycle that a birth suite is periodically staffed across.
-For example: • 0700 - 1530: AM shift • 1330 - 2200: PM shift • 2130 - 0730: Night shift Care Any form of clinical care or service provided within a birth suite, whether or not the clinical staff member was rostered for the shift.
+For example: 0700 - 1530: AM shift 1330 - 2200: PM shift 2130 - 0730: Night shift Care Any form of clinical care or service provided within a birth suite, whether or not the clinical staff member was rostered for the shift.
 Clinical staff AHPRA registered health care professionals who provide clinical care or services to women, babies and/or families in birth suites, whether or not they are employees of the health service.
 For the purposes of the program, clinical staff are defined as: midwife midwife in charge (MUM or AMUM) junior medical officer obstetric registrar obstetric fellow GP obstetrician obstetric consultant.
 To be excluded from the total pool of clinical staff who should be trained for the purposes of this program, if all of the following conditions apply: provide birth suite care for &lt;13 weeks do not make independent medical decisions about birth suite patients ii. are fully supervised when practising in birth suites.
 Face-to-face Training that is provided in person as opposed to an online-only or written format.
 VMIA does not prescribe what face-to-face training must offer.
 High-fidelity mannequin A mannequin with computer hardware technology that has the capacity to simulate a clinically deteriorating and recovering patient.

-Term Definition Intrapartum During labour - the period from the or stage of labour. nset of labour to the end of the third Junior medical officer medical officers directly involved in bir employees of the health service, i.e. or Only junior medical officers who provid do not make independent medical dec its, resident medical officers and hospital th suite care, whether or not they are n rotation, secondment or locum. de birth suite care for <13 weeks in total, isions about birth suite patients and are h suites, are excluded from the total pool Maternity capability level The capability level defined by the Dep framework for maternity and newborn contained in the DH Policy and Fundin services.
+Term Definition Intrapartum During labour - the period from the or stage of labour. nset of labour to the end of the third Junior medical officer A junior medical officer is an AHPRA re encompasses interns, obstetric residen medical officers directly involved in birt employees of the health service, i.e. or its, resident medical officers and hospital the suite care, whether or not they are do not make independent medical deci de birth suite care for <13 weeks in total, isions about birth suite patients and are h suites, are excluded from the total pool for the purposes of this program.
+Maternity capability level The capability level defined by the Dep framework for maternity and newborn contained in the DH Policy and Fundin services.
 Current capability levels are Multidisciplinary The combination of two or more clinical discipline groups in an approach to a topic or problem.
-Multidisciplinary participation should include at least two of the following disciplines: Discipline 1: Registered midwife Midwife/nurse in charge (MUM, NUM, AMUM or ANUM) Registered nurse.
-Discipline 3: Discipline 2: Anaesthetic (registrar, fellow or consultant) GP anaesthetist ED consultant or registrar.
-Discipline 4: • Paediatrician (registrar, fellow or consultant).
+Multidisciplinary participation should include at least two of the following disciplines: Discipline 1: Discipline 2: Registered midwife Midwife/nurse in charge (MUM, NUM, AMUM or ANUM) Registered nurse.
+Anaesthetic (registrar, fellow or consultant) GP anaesthetist ED consultant or registrar.
+Discipline 3: Discipline 4: Paediatrician (registrar, fellow or consultant).
 Junior medical officer Obstetric registrar Obstetric fellow Obstetric consultant GP obstetrician. purposes of this program, if all of the f i. provide birth suite care for <13 wee eks decisions about birth suite patients; and